WORKSHOPS - Acoustic Blues Weekend, The Beacon, Wantage OX12 9BX (South Oxfordshire) 1 - 3 March 2024

-The programme will offer classes starting on Friday from 1pm to 5pm followed by a staff concert at 8pm.
+The program will offer classes starting on Friday from 1pm to 5pm followed by a staff concert at 8pm.
 On Saturday, classes will run from 10am to 5pm followed by an evening jam session from 8pm to midnight for ‘participants only’.
 On Sunday, classes will run from 10am to 3pm.
 The classes will cater for all levels of ability and we recommend you bring along a portable recorder for future reference.
-The tutors for the ‘Acoustic Blues Weekend’ are Eddie Martin (harmonica), Adam Franklin (bottleneck slide guitar), Michael Roach and Abi Budgen (country blues guitar).
+The tutors for the ‘Acoustic Blues Weekend’ are Ed Hopwood (harmonica), Adam Franklin (bottleneck slide guitar), Sonny Black (country blues guitar), Michael Roach and Abie Budgen (country blues guitar).

 Saturday 10 to 5 followed by an evening jam session.
 Jam session will start at 8pm

 Sunday 10 to 3

 The weekend fee is £175.
 A single day rate is £60 for Friday and includes the evening concert.
 Saturday is £80 and includes the private jam session for ‘participants only’.
 The rate for Sunday is £50.
 Advance booking is required.
 To reserve a place, you must book directly with Euroblues Promotions.
 For bank transfers, our account name is Euroblues Promotions Limited, our sort code is 20-20-15 and our account number is 60473928.
 We also accept PayPal and the address for payment is firstname.lastname@example.org.

 Regarding accommodation, we will be staying at The Bear Hotel (Wantage).
 It is a two-minute walk from The Beacon.
 We negotiated a special room rate of £60 per night (rates include breakfast).
 Their telephone number is 01235 766 366 and when you speak to reception, let them know that you are part of the ‘Blues Group at The Beacon’ to get the discount.